ferdinand-koenig/CICBO-back-end/README.md

    2.3 In *./secrets/* enter your settings and credentials in the provided JSON and rename it to *mongo-settings-with-credentials.json*

 ## Getting started
-1. Installing development environment + documentation: ```git clone https://github.com/ferdinand-dhbw/CICBO-back-end.git && cd CICBO-back-end && npm i && gulp doc```
+1. Installing development environment: ```git clone https://github.com/ferdinand-dhbw/CICBO-back-end.git && cd CICBO-back-end && npm i```
 2. Insert your secret-JSON (see above 2.3) and
     - Build: ```gulp build```
     - Start server: ```gulp start``` and go to *localhost:3000*
     - All together: ```gulp```
-3. Different single steps: See ```gulp --tasks```
+3. Different single tasks: See ```gulp --tasks```

 ## Documentation
 - The API can be found [here](https://raw.githubusercontent.com/lipilli/CICBO/api-spec/specs/api.yaml).
-- Creating a documentation with typedoc is part of the build-process, but can be done manually with ```gulp doc```
+- Creating a documentation with typedoc is part of the build process, but can be done manually with ```gulp doc```

 ## About
 This is the back-end of CICBO &mdash;  **C**ICBO **i**s a **C**orona **B**usiness **O**ptimizer.\